aiskunks/AI_Research/growing-gan-best-practices/README.md

 ### Abstract 📑

 Generative Adversarial Networks are very useful for content generation, but are really effective in lower resolutions.
-Training a GAN directly to generate in high dimensions (128x128 and above) is very tricky and diffcult with general usage GPUs.  </br>
+Training a GAN directly to generate in high dimensions (128x128 and above) is very tricky and difficult with general usage GPUs.  </br>

-This work attempts to train network from lower dimensions (4x4) and progressively increase the resolution by means of transfer learning.
-This allows the network to learn faster and generate in higher dimensions.
+This work attempts to train a GAN network from lower dimensions (4x4) and progressively increase the resolution by means of transfer learning.
+This allows the network to learn faster and generate in higher dimensions more effectively.

 ### Results 📈